Building Resiliency and Coping Strategies

-The new Red Cross program called Psychological First Aid is aimed at helping people build resiliency and learn to cope with stress, loss, grief and trauma.
-Thanks to funding from Bell Let’s Talk, the PFA program focuses on providing first aid for mental health with respect to self-care and caring for others using the Look, Listen, Live, Link model .
+Psychological First Aid is a unique Red Cross program aimed at helping people build resiliency and learn to cope with daily and long-term stress, loss, grief and trauma.
+Thanks to funding from Bell Let’s Talk, the PFA program focuses on providing safety and care to people suffering from mental health issues using the Look, Listen, Live, Link model .

 How will PFA help people care for others?
-A psychological first aider or helper learns to identify and prevent stress , learns techniques on how to be a supportive listener, a caring and present human being, and learns to help link those in need to specialized and non-specialized resources in the community.
+A psychological first aider or helper learns to identify and prevent stress , learns techniques to be a supportive listener, a caring and present human being, and learns to help link those in need to specialized and non-specialized resources in the community.

 |Event||Venue||Start Date||End Date|